 The Office of Global Engagement will only consider complete proposals that follow the Study Abroad Program Guide.

 It is imperative that a study abroad course have as much academic rigor as any traditional on-campus course.
 If the academic content of the proposed course does not meet acceptable criteria, or if the syllabus does not adequately meet all of the aforementioned guidelines, then the course proposal will be returned for revision.

 Upon approval of a study abroad course, you will work with The Office of Global Engagement staff to determine the actual costs of the course.
 Missouri Western regulations require The Office of Global Engagement staff to obtain three competitive bids for all major costs associated with the course – airfare, hotel, on-site transportation, etc. When these bids have been acquired, you will meet with us to establish a final budget for the course.
 Part of this process will involve determining the minimum enrollment figure required for the course to “make.”
 Once the budget and enrollment figure are finalized, they cannot be changed.

 With final budget and enrollment figures, you and The Office of Global Engagement can begin to actively recruit for the course.

 We will be glad to meet with your class to explain how the study abroad process works and to assist students in getting their paperwork completed fully.

 All classes must meet with the university’s risk manager before they will be allowed to travel.

 There is a considerable amount of paperwork that a student must complete in order to participate in a study abroad course.
 Our office will create the appropriate forms tailored to your course.
-It is the responsibility of the student to ensure that all required paperwork is completed and on file in the Global Center three (3) weeks before the travel portion of the course.
+It is the responsibility of the student to ensure that all required paperwork is completed and on file in The Office of Global Engagement three (3) weeks before the travel portion of the course.
 Any student failing to meet this deadline will not be allowed to travel.
 We ask for your help to clearly communicate this information to his/her students and to encourage them to comply with procedures before the deadline.